-Prerequisite: FILA 110
+Prerequisite: FI Language Arts 110

 Description: This course is designed to develop effective communication skills.
 It emphasizes the use of set-up phrases, idiomatic expressions, correct pronunciation and intonation, development of useful vocabulary, and ability to communicate without hesitation in a given situation.
-Students will be required to do oral presentations either individually or in pairs.
+Conversations with peers will be an integral part of the course, students will also be required to do oral presentations either individually or in pairs.
 An oral exam will be given at the end of the semester as part of the formal evaluation.